JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 * This shows how OCaml lets us *destruct* option values, via the `match` syntax.
 * `match` is similar to `switch` in C/Java/.. but is much more flexible in OCaml
 * The LHS in OCaml can be a general pattern which binds variables (the `i` here), etc
-* Note that we turned `None` into a runtime exception via `failwith`.
+* Note that here we turned `None` into a runtime exception via `failwith`.

 #### Result

-A very similar approach to the above is to use the `result` type, which like `option` but is specialized for error handling.
+A similar approach to the above is to use the `result` type, which like `option` but is specialized for error handling.

 ```ocaml
 # let nicer_div m n = if n = 0 then Error "Divide by zero" else Ok (m / n);;